 Various Deep Learning methods are being studied for rPPG task, which can be divided into three main methods according to the data input type.

-The first is a method of having differential information of an image or video as an model’s input.
+The first is a method of having differential information of an image or video as a model’s input.
 “HR Track” analyzes the difference image spatially using 3D CNN as video information, and “DeepPhys”, a 2D CNN model that uses a single difference image as input.
 In particular, the “DeepPhys” is modeled based on the DRM, and it consists of a motion model that extracts features from the degree of movement between two frames from a face video, and an appearance model that extracts facial features through normalization values between two frames [6,9].
 Derived from this method, a “High-order” study was conducted [10].
-This suggested a study to obtain first derivative PPG (VPG) and second derivative PPG(APG), which can provide additional information such as blood pressure estimation and heart rate fibrillation from facial images [11].
+This study suggested obtaining first derivative PPG (VPG) and second derivative PPG(APG), which can provide additional information such as blood pressure estimation and heart rate fibrillation from facial images [11].

 The second method is to have the video as an input without preprocessing.
 “PhysNet” devised a 3D CNN-based network to learn the spatio-temporal features of the face and measure the PPG signal.
 It was proposed to use the Neg-Pearson loss, and through this, improved experimental results were derived.
 Afterwards, the performance was improved through heart rate inference using the Spatial Temporal Efficient Network (STVEN) using the modified 3D CNN [4,12].